 Stacked in Sequator

 Processed in Photoshop as shown in this helpful video by Trevor Jones of Astrobackyard.com.
 Basically two curve stretches and levels adjustment plus local contrast adjustment and enhance DSO and reduce stars in Astronomy Tools action set.
-Gradient extractor was also applied at low level.
+Gradient extractor was also applied at a low level.